cloudify-cosmo/getcloudify.org/guide/3.1/dsl-spec-interfaces.md

           input3: some_additional_input
 {%endhighlight%}

-There are a few things to consider regarding inputs in node templates interfaces.

-* As opposed to inputs in node types and relationships interfaces operations, inputs in node templates interfaces are not part of a schema.
-As such, values are set directly on the input.
-* When an operation in a node templates interface is inherited from a node type
+When an operation in a node template interface is inherited from a node type or a relationship interface:

-  * All inputs that were declared in the operation defined in the node type or relationship interface must be provided when an operation is used in a node template interface.
+* All inputs that were declared in the operation inputs schema must be provided.
-  * Additional inputs, which were not specified in the inherited operation inputs schema, may be passed as well.
+* Additional inputs, which were not specified in the operation inputs schema, may be passed as well.

 # Examples